 We Need Diverse Resources

 After Dubai, Wilbun took a position as community library manager at the AC Bilbrew Public Library, serving the Willowbrook/Athens Park area of Los Angeles, California, which also encompasses Compton and Watts.
-Home to the Black Resource Center (BRC), the library houses materials that relate to the African American experience.
+Home to the African American Resource Center (AARC), the library houses materials that relate to the African American experience.

 “The BRC and the other County of Los Angeles Public Library resource centers are striving to maintain the sense of heritage in the community,” Wilburn explains.
 “Neighborhood residents talk about when they’d bring their kids to [the Living Legends programs], see Coretta Scott King, Cicely Tyson and other legends who have been honored over the years.
 It was a positive and uplifting experience for the community.”
 The series ended in 2008, but in honor of the tradition, Wilburn and Bilbrew library recently hosted a Black Book Expo, where local African American authors displayed their books, talked about what they do as writers, and were able to inspire other writers in the community.